Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 5. Diversify where you show up.

-• Short YouTube videos (under 5 minutes works best)
+• Short YouTube videos (under 5 minutes works well) especially for answering the kinds of questions your ideal clients are Googling

 Search is changing.
 AI is everywhere.
 But the need for real human connection?
 That hasn’t gone anywhere.